ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 so that criterion is not relevant.

-**NOTE**: using assertion code that use a timeout can be a good alternative to using a sleep in your test code, or writing explicit "wait" functions.
+**NOTE**: using assertion code that use a timeout can be a good alternative to using a ``sleep`` command in your test code, or writing explicit custom "wait" functions for things.
+Since the timeout is costumizable foreach call, you can have a fine-grained control on how long you want to wait for the events to arrive, and so for a certain condition to be satisfied.

 Custom assertions
 ~~~~~~~~~~~~~~~~~